Rilmxp/Veggie-Menu/README.md

 - **Spoonacular free version**.
 The websiste uses a free version of Spoonacular API which allows limited requests.
 Whenever this limit has been reached, the following message will be displayed: "Recipes data currently unavailable.
 Please try again later.".
   The limit resets everyday at 01.00 am Central European Time (UTC+1)

 - **API imprecise information**.
 The webiste uses metric units for ingredients.
-However, some solid ingredients might be presented sometimes in ml and, in other occasions, correctly in grms.
-On the other hand, chicken or other meat broths which are NOT vegetarian are treated as such by the API.
+However, the API might sometimes return some solid ingredients in ml and, in other occasions, correctly in grms.
+On the other hand, chicken and other meat broths which are clearly NOT vegetarian are surprisingly treated as such by the API.

 ---